 Bringing Together What Belonged Together.
 The Case of Divided Cities in Europe

-Does the spatial concentration of economic activity in Europe have deep historical roots?
-This paper exploits a unique quasi-natural experiment—the removal of physical border barriers in cities historically unified, later divided, and subsequently reconnected.
-Following the Schengen expansion, border removal led to a significant re-concentration of economic activity around pre-division city centers, as measured by the number of firm establishments and nighttime lights.
-The restoration of cross-border commuter access drove this effect, and agglomeration effects diminished sharply with distance from historical centers.
-This re-agglomeration occurs through distinct channels that vary based on historical urban structure.
-In cities that have lost their historical cores, border openings have led consumer-oriented firms to relocate toward pre-war centers, consistent with consumption-based agglomeration driven by consumer pooling.
-Conversely, in cities that retained their historical centers, re-agglomeration is driven by producer-oriented firms expanding near those cores, resulting in production-based agglomeration through labor pooling.
-The effects are strongest in linguistically similar city pairs, indicating that linguistic and cultural proximity amplify the re-concentration of economic activity around historical urban cores.
+This paper investigates whether the spatial concentration of economic activity in Europe has long-standing historical roots by leveraging a unique quasi-natural experiment: the removal of physical border barriers in cities that were historically unified, subsequently divided, and eventually reconnected.
+Schengen expansion led to a significant re-concentration of economic activity around pre-division city centers, reflected in increases in firm establishments and nighttime lights.
+This effect is driven by the restoration of cross-border commuter access, with effects declining sharply with distance from the historical center.
+Re-agglomeration operates through distinct channels linked to historical urban structure.
+In cities that lost their historical cores, border openings prompted consumer-oriented firms to relocate toward pre-war centers, indicating consumption-based agglomeration.
+In cities that retained their historical centers, producer-oriented firms expanded near the core, consistent with production-based agglomeration through labor pooling.
+These effects are strongest in linguistically similar city pairs, suggesting that cultural proximity amplifies re-agglomeration around historical urban cores.

 Satellite Nighttime Lights